If natural bushland scenery is more your style, Mt Tamborine in the Gold Coast Hinterland is a perfect day trip from Brisbane.

 There are Wildlife HQ Zoo and the Treetop Challenge with zip lines and rope courses through the trees.
 You can also ride the train for $5 each – an experience younger kids will love.

 The Nambour region has a unique history and natural scenery.
 There is a historical museum and Dulong Lookout offers views of the nearby area.

 Distance from Brisbane: 40 minutes + 45 minute ferry trip

-North Stradbroke Island is one of the many beautiful island getaways off the coast near Brisbane.
-The ferry departs Cleveland, and can be a fun experience for kids.
+North Stradbroke Island is one of the many beautiful island getaways off the coast of Brisbane.
+The ferry departs Cleveland and can be a fun experience for kids.

-If you visit during certain times of year, you may be lucky enough to see migrating humpback whales off Point Lookout.
-Whale watching cruises are a great option too, or a spot of fishing or scuba diving.
+If you visit during certain times of the year, you may be lucky enough to see migrating humpback whales off Point Lookout.
+Whale-watching cruises are a great option too, or for a spot of fishing or scuba diving.